Algorithmic Persuasion with Evidence: Constrained Persuasion

 In this case, we say that $\sigma$ is an \emph{accept signal}, otherwise we call $\sigma$ a \emph{reject signal}.
 An optimal signaling scheme $\varphi^*$ maximizes the expected utility of the sender, i.e., the total probability associated with accept signals.
 Note that if both accepting and rejecting are optimal actions for the receiver, we assume that she breaks ties in favor of the sender (so, in our case, accept).
 This mild assumption is standard in economic bilevel problems (e.g., when indifferent between buying and not buying, a potential customer is usually assumed to buy) and is often without loss of generality.
 This way we avoid obfuscating technicalities in the definition of optimal schemes $\varphi^*$.

 We study the computational complexity of finding $\varphi^*$ and polynomial-time approximation algorithms.
 In general, approximating $\varphi^*$ can be an extremely hard problem, even in the constrained persuasion problem.
-Our first insight in Section~\ref{subsec: signal partition} is that the main source of hardness in the problem is deciding the optimal set of accept signals.
-We then provide a simple $2n$-approximation algorithm and a $n^{1-\varepsilon}$-hardness in Section~\ref{subsec: persuasion general}.
-The PTAS and the matching strong \classNP-hardness for instances with unique accepts is discussed in Section~\ref{subsec: PTAS}.
-The discussion of the remaining results is deferred to Appendix~\ref{app: persuasion misc}.
+Our first insight in Section~\ref{subsec: signal partition} is that the main source of hardness in the problem is deciding on the optimal set of accept signals.
+We then provide a simple $2n$-approximation algorithm and an $n^{1-\varepsilon}$-hardness in Section~\ref{subsec: persuasion general}.
+The PTAS and the matching strong \classNP-hardness for instances with unique accepts as well as the efficient algorithm for unique rejects are discussed in Section~\ref{subsec: PTAS}.
+The section concludes with the discussion of instances with global signal or laminarity properties in Section~\ref{subsec: persuasion misc}.